 In addition to the annual and long-term compensation described above, executive officers named in the Summary Compensation Table receive certain perquisites and other benefits.
-Such perquisites include financial counseling services and limited personal use of PPG's corporate aircraft.
-At the direction of the compensation committee, in 2011, executive officer perquisites were reviewed and reduced.
+Such perquisites may include financial counseling services and limited personal use of PPG's corporate aircraft.
+At the direction of the Officers-Directors Compensation Committee, in 2011 executive officer perquisites were reviewed and reduced.
 Effective January 1, 2012, personal club memberships were discontinued and financial counseling benefits were limited to current participants only.
-Other benefits for our executive officers may include executive life insurance and Company matching contributions under our Deferred Compensation Plan.
-These perquisites and other benefits are provided to increase the availability of the executives to focus on the business of the enterprise or because we believe they are important to our ability to attract and retain top-quality executive talent.
-The costs to PPG associated with providing these benefits for executive officers named in the Summary Compensation Table are reflected in the "All Other Compensation" column of the Summary Compensation Table on pages 47 through 48 and in the All Other Compensation Table on page 49.
+Other benefits for our executive officers may include Company matching contributions under our Deferred Compensation Plan.
+These perguisites and other benefits are provided to increase the availability of the executives to focus on the business of the enterprise or because we believe they are important to our ability to attract and retain top-quality executive talent.
+The costs to PPG associated with providing these benefits for executive officers named in the Summary Compensation Table are reflected in the "All Other Compensation" column of the Summary Compensation Table on page 44 and in the All Other Compensation Table on page 45.

 We also provide other benefits, such as medical, dental and life insurance and disability coverage, to each executive named in the Summary Compensation Table under our benefit plans, which are also provided to most eligible U.S.-based salaried employees.
 In addition, all of our U.S.-based executive officers are eligible to participate in the PPG Industries Foundation Matching Gift Program, which encourages charitable donations by all of our U.S. employees by matching his or her contributions to eligible institutions.
 Contributions of up to a total of \$10,000 per year may be matched under the program.
-Eligible institutions include many types of non-profit institutions, including colleges or universities, private secondary schools, cultural institutions and organizations serving exceptional children.
+Most charitable organizations are eligible for the Matching Gifts Program, with a few exceptions.
 The value of these benefits is not included in the Summary Compensation Table because such benefits are made available on a Company-wide basis to most U.S. salaried employees.
 We also provide vacation and other paid holidays to all employees, including the executive officers named in the Summary Compensation Table, which are comparable to those provided at other large companies.